PACKAGE LEAFLET: INFORMATION FOR THE USER

 Hormonal contraceptives that contain two hormones are called "combined" contraceptives.

-Before starting to use Daylette, you must read the information about blood clots in section 2.
-It is particularly important that you read the symptoms of a blood clot (see section 2 “Blood Clots”).
+Before starting to use Daylette, you should read the information about blood clots in section 2.
+It is especially important that you read the symptoms of a blood clot (see section 2 "Blood clots").

 Before you can start taking Daylette, your doctor will ask you some questions about your personal medical history and that of your close relatives.
 Your doctor will also take your blood pressure and, depending on your personal situation, may perform some other tests.

-In this prospectus, several situations are described in which you should stop taking Daylette, or in which the reliability of Daylette may be reduced.
-In these situations, you should not have sexual intercourse or you should take additional non-hormonal contraceptive precautions, e.g., use a condom or another barrier method.
+This prospectus describes several situations in which you should stop taking Daylette, or in which the reliability of Daylette may be reduced.
+In these situations, you should not have sexual intercourse or should take additional non-hormonal contraceptive precautions, e.g., use a condom or another barrier method.

 Do not use rhythm or temperature methods.
 These methods may not be reliable because Daylette alters the monthly variations in body temperature and cervical mucus.

-Daylette, like other hormonal contraceptives, does not protect against HIV (AIDS) or other sexually transmitted diseases.
+Daylette, like other hormonal contraceptives, does not protect against HIV infection (AIDS) or other sexually transmitted diseases.

 Do not use Daylette